makserge/smartdisplay/README.md

 armbian-config

-System->Default - install Armbian XFCE powered desktop with web browser and extras
+System->Default - install desktop with web browser and extras

 and wait until setup completes and system rebooted

-9. Login via SSH
+9. Login via SSH as root

 10. NodeJS